 Helping to protect the environment is a team game and we are always thinking about how we can improve our sustainability and environmental practices.
 To demonstrate our commitment, we have our Environmental Policy available to read online.
-We also have an Environmental Management System which enables us to monitor our legislative environmental obligations and develop an Environmental Sustainability Plan for our short and long term future goals.
+We also have an Environmental Management System which enables us to monitor our legislative environmental obligations and we are developing an Environmental Sustainability Plan to keep track of our short and long term future goals.

 Some of the improvements we have done so far:

 - drink offerings on board are either in glass bottles or recycled plastic

 - all cups, plates and cutlery are made from commercially compostable materials

 - all cleaning products have been switched to more environmentally friendly options

 By all working together, we can all make efforts to reduce our impact on the environment!